 To make the loukoumades: After the batter has rested, uncover but don’t stir.

-To serve: Put the orange-flavoured loukoumades on a serving dish or individual plates, drizzle with a generous helping of honey and sprinkle with ground cinnamon and finally chopped nuts.
+To serve: Put the orange-flavoured loukoumades on a serving dish or individual plates and drizzle with a generous helping of honey.
+Sprinkle with cinnamon powder and finally chopped nuts.
 Garnish with cinnamon sticks and orange rind strips.
+Enjoy!